 Hazaaaaaah!
 The Popsicle hath made its debut on The Roasted Root.

-For realskis, this is the first popsicle recipe I ever did post, if you can believe it.
+For real, this is the first Popsicle recipe I ever did post, if you can believe it.

 And now I have frozen desserts to feed an army slash survive the zombie apocalypse slash last me the entire year.
 Send help.